 Business incubators and accelerators

 Unemployment to self-employment

 We offer policy analysis and advice on policies and programmes that support women, youth, seniors, the unemployed, migrants, people with disabilities in business creation and self-employment.

 This covers thematic work in the Missing Entrepreneurs reports and policy briefs (e.g. does digitalisation make entrepreneurship more inclusive?), as well as analysis and advice that is tailored to the needs of different regions and countries.

 The OECD can support national, regional and local governments in strengthening the design and implementation of entrepreneurship support for specific population groups such as women, youth, immigrants and the unemployed.

-The OECD and European Union created the Better Entrepreneurship Tool to support policy makers in designing and delivering entrepreneurship policies for women, youth, migrants and the unemployed.
+The OECD and European Union have developed the Better Entrepreneurship Tool to support policy makers in designing and delivering entrepreneurship policies for under-represented or disadvantaged groups – women, youth, migrants, the unemployed and seniors.On the Tool, you can complete a self-assessment questionnaire to assess the policies in place in your territory for any group, and access relevant resources on how to build better policies, including 70+ international case studies.

 See our work

 The Missing Entrepreneurs